Are you struggling with binge eating?

 5. Make the Distinction Between Physiological & Emotional Binges

 Physiological binges occur mainly as the result of restriction of food and sometimes in response to metabolic/hormonal imbalances or substance use.
 Emotional binges occur in response to “mood reactivity”.
-Most individuals with binge eating disorder or emotional overeating, experience both types, and thus in recovery, we make it a treatment goal to help you address both physiological and emotional binge eating.
+Most individuals with binge eating disorder or emotional overeating, experience both types.
+In recovery, we make it a treatment goal to help address both physiological and emotional binge eating.

 6. Figure Out the Feels

-Using the DBT skill of chain analysis helps break down what was underneath the impulse to binge and can de-mystify the confusion people often feel around their binge-eating; when you are skillful, you will no longer be saying “I don’t know what happened, but one thing led to another and the next thing I knew I was in a full-blown binge.”
+Using the DBT skill of chain analysis helps break down what was underneath the impulse to binge and can demystify the confusion people often feel around their binge-eating.
+When you are skillful, you will no longer end up saying “I don’t know what happened, but one thing led to another, and the next thing I knew I was in a full-blown binge.”

 7. Practice Self-Care

-I had one client who wanted to enhance their intellectual dimension as they felt they were not educated enough about national politics; their first instinct was try to read the New York Times cover-to-cover which resulted in a feeling of inferiority and defeat.
-Reframing the goal as an opportunity to gently foster a curiosity, allowed this client to consume political information through a variety of sources including online blogs and TV shows (yay for The Daily Show!) as she worked toward deepening her awareness of political issues.
-When we give mindful attention to the many parts of ourselves, we feel greater sense of emotional fullness and connectedness, which can help decrease urges to binge eat.
+I had one client who wanted to enhance their intellectual dimension as they felt they were not educated enough about national politics.
+Their first instinct was to read the New York Times cover-to-cover.
+This resulted in a feeling of inferiority and defeat.
+Reframing the goal as an opportunity to gently foster a curiosity, allowed this client to consume political information through a variety of sources.
+She explored online blogs and TV shows (yay for The Daily Show!) as she worked toward deepening her awareness of political issues.
+When we give mindful attention to the many parts of ourselves, we feel a greater sense of emotional fullness and connectedness.
+And this can help decrease urges to binge eat.